-Switching from Base to Race refers to the transition in training from building one's base to performing high intensity race specific intervals.
+Switching from Base to Race refers to the transition in training from the base phase to the interval phase.

 Now that we’ve hit the home stretch of winter and the first season’s races are on the horizon, intervals looms large for all well prepared cyclists.
 I’m not talking about sweet spot or tempo intervals; I’m talking full gas as hard as you can go race specific intervals.
 In this training tip I will explain when and how to switch from building your ‘base’ in training and moving on to intervals.

 I like to call it “switching from base to race”.When:

 I like to have athletes switch from base to race 6 weeks prior to their first A race in the first half of the season.
 Proper planning and goal setting determines when that six weeks occurs.
 Ideally this time frame is known by the off season and then that time frame determines how long the athlete has to build their base or CTL*.

 Say for example a rider has chosen a set of Memorial Day Races as their training target.
 Thus I am going to have them switch from base to race the week of April 16th.
 Until then I will keep driving their CTL* up and up.How: